 In steeped tea, polyphenols are largely responsible for astringency.
 The term polyphenol simply refers to a categorization of compounds composed of many phenolic groups, hence the name poly-phenol.
 These compounds are plant metabolites produced as a defense against insects and other animals and are the most abundant compounds in tea comprising as much as 30-40% of both freshly plucked tea leaves and solids in tea liquor1.
 They are derived from amino acids via sunlight and therefore tea grown in the shade has a smaller concentration of polyphenols and a higher concentration of amino acids2.
 The bud and first leaf have the highest concentration of polyphenols and polyphenol levels decrease in each leaf moving down the plant3.
 There are an estimated 30,000 polyphenolic compounds in tea4, flavonoids are arguably the most important group of polyphenols in tea and are the source of the many health claims surrounding tea, and specifically tea antioxidants.
 Within the flavonoid group, flavanols (also known as flavan-3-ols) are the most prevalent.
 Flavanols are also referred to as tannins, and during oxidation are converted to theaflavins and thearubigins—the compounds responsible for the dark color and robust flavors notably present in black teas.
 The major flavanols in tea are: catechin (C), epicatechin (EC), epicatechin gallate (ECG), gallocatechin (GC), epigallocatechin (EGC), and epigallocatechin gallate (EGCG).
 EGCG is the most active of these catechins and is often the subject of studies regarding tea antioxidants.
 Tea flavanols are sometimes collectively referred to as catechins.
 Besides flavanols, tea flavonoids also include flavonols, flavones, isoflavones, and anthocyanins; all of which contribute to the color of a tea’s infusion and its taste.

 Amino acids give tea its brothiness, or umami taste.
 Tea leaves contain many amino acids, the most abundant of which is theanine.
-Camellia sinensis and a mushroom called Boletus badius are the only two natural sources of theanine found thus far in nature.
+Camellia sinensis, a mushroom called Boletus badius, and an plant called guayusa (which is often processed made into a tisane) are the only three natural sources of theanine found thus far in nature.
 In the tea field, sunlight converts amino acids to polyphenols, and as such; shade grown tea contains more amino acids than tea grown in direct sunlight.
 Some tea bushes are even deliberately shaded for several weeks before harvest to enhance the tea’s amino acid content.
 Theanine, more specifically L-Theanine is responsible for promoting alpha brain wave activity which promotes relaxation.
 L-Theanine in concert with caffeine can induce a state of “mindful alterness” in the tea drinker.
 In steeped tea, amino acids make up 6% of the extract solids1.

 Polyphenol oxidase and peroxidase are the most important enzymes in tea leaves.
 They are responsible for the enzymatic browning of tea leaves that takes place when the cell walls in the leaves are broken and the polyphenols are exposed to oxygen – otherwise known as oxidation.
 These enzymes may be denatured or deactivated using heat so that browning cannot occur; this is one of the first steps in green tea production and is why finished green tea leaves remain green.
 The enzymes may also be denatured by simply depriving them of moisture for a time which is what happens during the long withering period in white tea production.